AnhPC03/yolov5-export-to-cpu-mnn/README.md

 **And if you want to perform the conversion on your system then follow bellow instructions:**

-📣 I recommend create a new conda environment (python version 3.6 recommended):
+📣 I recommend to create a new conda environment (python version 3.6 recommended):

 ```bash
 $ conda create -n yolov5_conversion python=3.6